giorgk/ichnos/README.md

 ichnos.exe -v
 ```
 ## Linux
 For linux you have to compile the code.
-See the section Builinding Ichnos below.
+See the section [Builinding Ichnos](https://github.com/giorgk/ichnos?tab=readme-ov-file#building-ichnos) below.

 ------------
 # Get started
 The [wiki](https://github.com/giorgk/ichnos/wiki) is the best source to get you started.

 ## Suggested Roadmap
-Because the wiki contains alot of information and examples can be a bit chaotic.
+Because the wiki contains alot of information and examples it can be a bit chaotic.
 Here we provide a roadmap on how to go through the wiki documentation

 * The main page of [wiki](https://github.com/giorgk/ichnos/wiki) is very important as it provides a list of the required information of the two  required configuration files.
-It also list all possible options.
+It lists also all possible options.
 Therefore it is strongly suggested to go through this page first.

 * Next it is recommended to go thought the tutorials that run on a single core.
+The single core examples can also be run as multicore by tracing particles concurrently.

-* Multiple core simulations require an extra effort therefore one need to have a good understanding of the file requirements.
+* Multiple core simulations where the domain is split into multiple subdomains require an extra effort and therefore one need to have a good understanding of the file requirements.

 * Besides the two configuration files ichnos requires a specific format about how to write any information.
 The [File format](https://github.com/giorgk/ichnos/wiki/File-formats) should be used as a reference to the format of the files.